cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 module.exports = function() { return models; };
 ```

-Besides a title, a movie should have a year, a genre, a short summary, and a boolean value of if it is still playing or not.
-Go ahead, and add these fields to your movie schema, with appropriate `fieldType`.
+Besides a title, a movie should have a year, a genre, a short summary, and a boolean value for whether it is still playing or not.
+Go ahead and add these fields to your movie schema, with appropriate `fieldType`:

 ```js
 let factory = new JSONAPIFactory();